Houston-Pasadena-The Woodlands, TX

 Permit activity is typical but demand is softening.
 Price pressure is forming on the demand side — this is not a supply problem.

-Houston's 10 counties show moderate divergence — Galveston County carries the most risk (Elevated) while San Jacinto County anchors the lower end.
+Houston's 10 counties show moderate divergence — Montgomery County carries the most risk (Elevated) while Brazoria County anchors the lower end.

 Houston, TX shows Moderate internal divergence — some counties diverge meaningfully from the metro picture.
-Galveston County contributes the most structural risk (Elevated, driven by permit growth), while San Jacinto County anchors the lower end (Low Risk).
+Montgomery County contributes the most structural risk (Elevated, driven by price momentum), while Brazoria County anchors the lower end (Below Average).

 | County | Score ▼ |